edithjimenez25/Walking-In-Paris/Checklist - Pre-Presentation.md

 1. [ **not yet complete** ] Development Requirements
 2. [ **not yet complete** ] Create a Jupyter Notebook describing the data exploration and cleanup process.
 3. [ **not yet complete** ] Create a Jupyter Notebook illustrating the final data analysis.
-4. [ **not yet complete** ] Use Matplotlib to create a total of 6–8 visualizations of your data (ideally, at least 2 per ”question” you ask of your data).
+4. [ **not yet complete** ] Use Matplotlib to create a total of 6–8 visualizations of your data
+  * ideally, have at least 2  vizualizations per ”question” you ask of your data
 5. [ **not yet complete** ] Save PNG images of your visualizations to distribute to the class and instructional team, and for inclusion in your presentation.
 6. [ **not yet complete** ] (Optional) Use at least one API, if you can find an API with data pertinent to your primary research questions.
 7. [ **not yet complete** ] Create a write-up summarizing your major findings.